Skip to main content

 Auth0 is an identity platform that provides secure authentication services, while Web3Auth verifiers are components that validate user credentials.
 Together, they ensure a secure and seamless login process for your decentralized application.

-For detailed instructions on setting up the Auth0 dashboard and configuring verifiers for the SFA Web SDK, refer to the SFA Web Auth0 guide.
+For detailed instructions on setting up the Auth0 dashboard and configuring verifiers for the SFA Web SDK, refer to the SFA JS Auth0 guide.
 This guide will walk you through creating an Auth0 application, setting up your domain and client ID, and configuring the necessary verifiers on the Web3Auth dashboard.

 Once you have completed these setups, proceed with the following steps.